Leadership ARTS Mentoring Program

-The Leadership Academy Mentoring Program (LAMP) offers leadership skill development in combination with vocational arts education for young people aged 14–24 living in low-income households.
+The Leadership ARTS Mentoring Program (LAMP) offers leadership skill development in combination with vocational arts education for young people aged 14–24 living in low-income households.

 The program aims to inspire and empower participants as they create personal and career growth plans to enable self-sustainability, overcome personal barriers and contribute positively to their families and communities.

-LAMP builds leadership skills in combination with four creative disciplines:
+LAMP builds leadership skills in combination with creative disciplines in areas such as:

 Why the arts?
 Studies show that at-risk youth who have access to the arts have better academic outcomes, higher career goals and are more civically engaged. *

-LAMP is a year-round curriculum, meeting twice a week during the school year for two hours each session, and more during the summer.
+LAMP is a year-round curriculum, which include Fall, Spring and Summer sessions.
 If funding is available, LBCAP may also hire participants as summer interns, providing an opportunity to gain valuable work experience.

 LAMP consists of three kinds of instruction: targeted leadership education, personal development workshops and specific instruction in the arts.